ManasaJalanila/KPMG_Virtual_internship/README.md

                                   Transactions[Age]>=61 && Transactions[Age]<=70,"61-70",
                                   Transactions[Age]>=71 && Transactions[Age]<=80,"71-80",
                                   Transactions[Age]>=81 && Transactions[Age]<=92,"81-92")
         -> Total Profit based on Car owned by different states by Age_group and Gender ->Bike related purchased based on job industry, wealth segment and its Profits This report page has page navigations to Top customers followed by Brands And Products Followed by Months and Weekdays and back to Report page
         2.Top Customers by Age, Job industry, Wealth Segment,State 3.Profit by brand, Product_line
         4.Profits by months and weekdays
+The  Visuals used in the report are
+TextBox, Buttoms to navigate pages,  Back,Icons, Clustered Column chart, Pie chart, donut chart,Line and stacked column chart , Tables,Slicers, Cards,Funnel,Stacked Area chart.

 Sincere, Thank You for pouring Patience and Support to read by my First Data Analytics Project.
+For more information regarding the dataset,reports presentations,  Don't forget to have a glance at the files included!!!